IntentArchitect/Docs/articles/whats-new/2023/07/index.md

   - **[MediatR NuGet packages upgraded to 12.1](#mediatr-nuget-packages-upgraded-to-121)** - All our modules have been upgraded to work with the latest version of MediatR.
   - **[Control index column sort direction](#control-index-column-sort-directions)** - Modeled Indexes now support configuring the index sort direction for indexed columns.
   - **[CRUD CQRS context menu option available on folders](#crud-cqrs-available-on-folders)** - Create CQRS style services from folders in the Service Designer.
-  - **[Module Documentation - Entity Framework Core](#module-documentation---entity-framework-core)** - Added module readme with documentation on working with the Entity Framework Core module.
   - **[EF SQL Table name pluralization convention](#ef-sql-table-name-pluralization-convention)** - You can now configure your SQL table name convention, these are still pluralized by default, but can now be configured.
   - **[Duplicate REST route validation](#duplicate-rest-route-validation)** - Service Designer validation to detect duplicate REST routes on your services.
   - **[Duplicate `Operation` validation](#duplicate-operation-validation)** - Service Designer validation to detect duplicate operations based on operation name and parameter types.